AlinGeorgescu/EuVsVirus/README.md

 # EuVsVirus
-EuVsVirus 2020 Project - Farmers next to you
+EuVsVirus 2020 Project - Farmers Next to You

 (C) Copyright 2020